Get Rolling Logo

 Spreading the word

-I want to tell the world that the technology exists (with a patent available for licensing) to build not only an incredibly effective and safe stopping system, but to launch the next-generation brake that would meet every recreational skater's needs.
-I’ll do my best to convince the inline visionaries I know that this is the natural next step for the technology and growth of inline skating.
+I am doing my best to encourage the inline industry to launch this next-generation braking system because I strongly believe it is the natural next step for the technology and growth of inline skating.
 To that end, I have prepared this list of benefits to skaters, instructors and the industry.